zbhbarry/2024-group-6/README.md

 </table>

 ## Snake
 For snake we have short listed this classic game for many reasons.
-The top reasons that we picked this game were for its multitude of options and possilbilitys to be extended with new exciting inovative software devlopment features.
+The top reasons that we picked this game were for its multitude of options and possibilities to be extended with new exciting inovative software devlopment features.
 As a group we have hilighted the opotunity to extend Snake with features such as 2 player game play, Wall and eating smaller snakes.
-Each one of these features will give us as a group plentry to work on. the Two Player feature will enbel two users on the same machine to play the same game.
-While Wall will make it much harder for the snake to move around and acess the much needed nutrients need for game play.
-To off set this we will incllude smaller snakes to increase the ability for the snake to increase in size.
+Each one of these features will give us as a group plentry to work on. the Two Player feature will enable two users on the same machine to play the same game.
+While Wall will make it much harder for the snake to move around and access the much needed nutrients need for game play.
+To off set this we will include smaller snakes to increase the ability for the snake to increase in size.

 ### Prototype
 [![Snake Wars](./readmeFiles/Thumbnails/snakeWarsThumnail.png)](https://www.youtube.com/watch?v=iB4qEvqEI_E "Snake Wars") *Right-click and select "Open link in new tab" to watch the video without leaving GitHub.*

 Following creating a prototype for Snake we quickly found many positives and negative associated though carrying out our development process.
-This included a change of name, good demstation and not much in the way of a need to change the core elements of our desing.
+This included a change of name, good demstation and not much in the way of a need to change the core elements of our design.
 Feedback quickly prompted us to change the name of the game to Snake Wars as the original was too simular to other game out there.

 ## Flappy Bird
 Choosing Flappy Bird as our inspiration brings a delightful challenge to the table.
 Our concept introduces several innovative features: Firstly, we can incorporate new patterns that allow players to navigate through pipes to reach new locations or maps.
 Secondly, we aim to enhance the bird's abilities through unique means, e.g. the ability to shoot lasers.
 Lastly, we propose adding new gates that redirect players to the starting point, elevating the difficulty level of the game.